- YIELDS | 8-10 BALLS

 - Don’t make them too big otherwise you’ll have giant matzo balls on your hands.

-- Double the broth and freeze half in individual containers to use later.
-There is nothing better than homemade broth.
+- Double the stock and freeze half in individual containers to use later.
+There is nothing better than homemade stock.